'We can't be thankful enough': First RSAF evacuation flight from Saudi Arabia arrives in Singapore

 "There was that little bit of (fear) for me, but the moment the pilot said that, I felt like okay, we are safe."

+"To our fellow Singaporeans who remain in the region: please stay vigilant, look out for one another, and ensure you are e-registered with MFA so that we can reach you quickly if needed," he added.

+As the passengers left the baggage area, they were greeted with tears and tight hugs.

-The family had travelled from Doha to Riyadh on a bus to get on the evacuation flight.
+Ms Malathi and her family had travelled on a bus from Doha to Riyadh to get on the evacuation flight.
 She said their family in Singapore kept supporting and checking in on them.

+"You don't think of these things until you go through something so unbelievable," she said.

+"We didn't know how to get out of Doha safely until the embassy said they were organising this.
+That gave us the assurance that we would be supported and taken care of."

 "It's a relief to know that mum is back.
 Our family was so worried, very worried.
 We tried to keep them updated without making them panic."